Likelihood-free stochastic approximation EM for inference in complex models: SAEM with synthetic likelihoods

 \section{SAEM with synthetic likelihoods}

 We now use synthetic likelihoods (SL) to develop a likelihood-free version of SAEM.
-The two main consequences of our approach are (i) we allow the SAEM optimizer to be implemented for complex/intractable models and (ii) the algorithm does not require any ``advanced'' tuning, that is the user only needs to set two parameters ($L$ and $R$, the larger the better, given a limited computational budget).
+The main consequences of our approach are (i) sufficient statistics for the complete (synthetic) likelihood are immediately available, via simulation; (ii) we allow the SAEM optimizer to be implemented for complex/intractable models and (iii) the algorithm does not require advanced tuning.
 With specific reference to existing synthetic likelihoods approaches, with SAEM-SL the user does not need to set-up an MCMC implementation, as instead required in \cite{wood2010statistical} and \cite{price2016bayesian} and this usually comes with a need for expert tuning, as discussed in the introduction.
+A disadvantage of SAEM-SL is that uncertainty quantification is not provided.
 Denote with $\bS(\bY)$ and $\bS(\bX)$ \textit{user-defined} summary statistics for $\bY$ and $\bX$ respectively.
-These are meant to encode information regarding $\btheta$, but should not be confused with the minimal sufficient statistics $\bS_c(\cdot)$ of the complete likelihood.
+Again, these are meant to encode information regarding $\btheta$.
+Define $\bS=(\bS(\bY),\bS(\bX))$ and assume the complete likelihood for $\bS$ to be a multivariate Gaussian with mean $\bmu_{\btheta}$ and covariance $\bSigma_{\btheta}$.
+That is for the corresponding ``complete synthetic log-likelihood'' evaluated at $\bS$ we set